IBM/aspera-cli/docs/README.erb.md

 ### `file:` for growing files

 The built-in `file` PVCL adapter allows referencing a local file using a URI-style path with optional query parameters.
-This is particularly useful for transferring **growing files** — files that are still being written at the time of transfer (e.g. live recordings, log files, streaming output).
+This is particularly useful for transferring **growing files** - files that are still being written at the time of transfer (for example, live recordings, log files, streaming output).

 The source parameter syntax is: